sonaproject/sona-deploy/README.md

-# EdgeStack deployer using docker-compose.
+# SONA deployer using docker-compose.

-This is project is intended for auto-deploying EdgeStack using docker-compose.
-The underlying idea of this project is to ease the deployment process of EdgeStack in a light-weight manner.
+This is project is intended for auto-deploying SONA using docker-compose.
+The underlying idea of this project is to ease the deployment process of SONA in a light-weight manner.
 Ubuntu 18.04 is recommended, but it also works on CentOS 7 distribution.

 ## Requirements
 - Operating System